AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 After you, add [!DNL Adobe Sign] fields to an Adaptive Form, enable [!DNL Adobe Sign] from form container, select [!DNL Adobe Sign] Cloud Service, and add [!DNL Adobe Sign] Signers, select an appropriate Submit Action for the Adaptive Form.
 For detailed information about Adaptive Forms Submit Actions, see [Configuring the Submit Action](configuring-submit-actions.md).

  Signing and submitting a form are independent of each other.
-Adaptive Form submission takes place as soon as an Adobe Sign agreement is created after a user submits a form.
-AEM Forms as a Cloud Service does not wait for the signatures of signers to submit an Adaptive Form.
+Adaptive Form submission takes place as soon as an Adobe Sign agreement is created after a user submits a form. [!DNL AEM Forms] as a [!DNL Cloud Service] does not wait for the signatures of signers to submit an Adaptive Form.
 A form is submitted as soon as a user clicks the Submit button or a Summary step displays the summary of the form.

  Also, an [!DNL Adobe Sign] enabled Adaptive Form embeds the Adobe Sign agreement ID to submit data.
 You can use the agreement ID for tracking agreement status using custom code (requires custom implementation).